Anne Gore1

 Lady Anne Brudenell was born on 29 June 1809.
 She was the daughter of Robert Brudenell, 6th Earl of Cardigan and Penelope Anne Cooke.1 She married Field Marshal George Charles Bingham, 3rd Earl of Lucan, son of Richard Bingham, 2nd Earl of Lucan and Lady Elizabeth Belasyse, on 29 June 1829.2 She died on 2 April 1877 at age 67.

 From 29 June 1829, her married name became Bingham.
-As a result of her marriage, Lady Anne Brudenell was styled as Countess of Lucan on 30 June 1839.
+After her marriage, Lady Anne Brudenell was styled as Countess of Lucan on 30 June 1839.

 Children of Lady Anne Brudenell and Field Marshal George Charles Bingham, 3rd Earl of Lucan